Ecodes-lab/Ecodes-lab/README.md

 # Hi there 👋

-## Welcome, I'm Chukwubuikem Chukwudi (aka Ecodes), nice to meet you 🙇.
+## Welcome, I'm Chukwubuikem Chukwudi (aka Chuk), nice to meet you 🙇.

 I am a skilled iOS developer with React Native experience.
 I have a strong passion for creating user-friendly and inventive solutions.
 I find joy in working alongside diverse teams and acquiring fresh skills and industry best practices.